Every1Play/Every1Play-Manager/README.md

 # Every1Play Manager
+`Credits to Open Steam Tool on Github for the .dll, i only made the UI / Application.`
 ## What is Every1Play Manager?

 Automates the setup process for Open Steam Tools Usage (open source on GitHub).